p0syd0n/Dobby/README.md

 # Dobby
+# this repo is archived because I turned the project into a botnet-ish thing.
+The new repo can be found here:https://github.com/p0syd0n/dobbyserver
 A remote access trojan that uses Flask to host a server, which hosts instructions for the infected machine to then go and get.

 The server can be hosted on replit, which I would recommend because it is easy and fast to set up.
 The client code will be added in a few days after I finish making this repo look presentable.